Entrepreneurs who haven’t tested the waters of ecommerce yet face the challenge of choosing the best platform for their online store.

 On the other hand, Volusion doesn’t allow you to host your store with another hosting service.
 Moreover, the themes available with it have also their own limits and you can’t customize them completely.
 This sometimes restricts you [as the store owner] from making any significant changes to the store.

 Another thing to note is that as the data is hosted on Volusion’s servers, therefore it keeps the control of your website.
 This means it can shut it down at any time without providing a reason, as is stated here.
 So, you are technically a partial owner of the store.

 Security & Encryption Matters

-With WooCommerce platform, you have to choose your own hosting provider to host it online.
+With WooCommerce platform, you have to choose your own ecommerce web hosting provider to host it online.
 Almost all hosting service companies are PCI compliant and the majority of them provide the option of getting free SSL certificate for your website.
 Some of these also provide a CDN for your service if needed.

 Note: If you install WooCommerce on Cloudways, you get CDN installed for free.